Jan Lucanus: Music

 Lucanus developed several comic book properties for Universal Music Group's roster of artists, leading to creative consultation for the musical artist Kerli on the music video for her Zero Gravity (song) release and expanded projects, as well as an upcoming animated co-production with another artist yet to be announced.
 Lucanus also teamed up with rapper/actor Aldous Davidson to form the rap duo Ultra Vanity Testosterone (UVT) – their independent release The Freestyled Mixtape debuted in February 2013.
 Jan's solo comic book crossover album project is called Heroes Culture, with production by Sage Michael Music.
 The first single, a hip hop and rock infused track entitled "M.B.T.
 (Motivated by Truth)", produced by Sage Michael and Davide Berardi, was released on YouTube and Soundcloud in 2010, and was first performed live that year at a benefit for the More Than Me Foundation hosted by Prince Lorenzo Borghese.
-Art for a second single entitled, "Aura Ignite" has been posted on the Jan Lucanus Myspace page, but a release date has not been announced.
-The release date for the full Heroes Culture project has also not been announced, although the official Jan Lucanus website has the project mentioned as "in production" in the biography section.
 Subsequent songs have been released without the "Heroes Culture" branding on the associated art.

 In 2012, Lucanus and music manager Paul Shull struck a partnership between their respective brands to feature emerging musical talent from all genres: Creative Impulse Music & Mr. Butterscotch Present The Artist of The Month.
 Lucanus is also a regularly featured artist in the Freestyle Monday's collective – one of New York's longest running hip hop freestyle events hosted by rapper iLLsPoKiNN and singer Mariella.

 Martial arts

-Lucanus' mother coerced his father into taking tai chi, karate, and Shaolin kung fu as a way for the couple to share quality time before Lucanus was born.
-The son was raised around his parents' martial arts masters and fellow students in Chinatown, Manhattan in New York.
+Lucanus' mother asked his father to take tai chi, karate, and Shaolin kung fu as a way for the couple to share quality time before Lucanus was born.
+The son was raised around his parents' martial arts masters and fellow students in Chinatown, Manhattan.
 Lucanus has taught martial arts professionally since the age of 16.